xpdv/xpdv.github.io/_pages/about.md

 This Portfolio contains my 🎓 `Undergraduate Projects`, CV with PDF Resume & all GitHub Repositories.

-I’m also a winner 🏆 of Data Analyst Hackathon, held at [IIM, Nagpur 🇮🇳](https://www.iimnagpur.ac.in/) for `AI Products Comparision` in layman to compare between performance of `ChatGPT, Perplexity, Claude, Gemini etc`
+I’m also a winner 🏆 of Data Analyst Hackathon, held at [IIM, Nagpur 🇮🇳](https://www.iimnagpur.ac.in/) for `AI Products Comparision` ie to compare the performance between LLMs like `ChatGPT, Perplexity, Claude, Gemini etc`

 Thanks for visiting!!!